vinted/event-tracker-rs/README.md

 ## Usage

-Configure the crate in your application executable.
+Configure the crate in your application executable, e.g. `src/main.rs` or `src/bin/executable_name.rs`.

 ```rust
 use serde::Serialize;